smy5152/Micronaut-bot/README.md

   - Type: $user-1@[...] [.\bot.rb]
   - Hit Enter/Return and you are live...
   - Continue the below steps to add and USE the telegram bot service
-- bot.rb - the entry point file is a command line executable
+- `.\bot.rb` - the entry point file is a command line executable

 # USAGE - Instructions

 ### Search on Telegram for the below name or click